roshray/redlit/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] UI for a pre-built in prompt and filter for labels.
+- [X] Authentication as loggedIn & LoggedOut.
-- [X] Generates Images.
+- [X] Create Community,Post.
-- [X] Display the prompt on the image generated.
+- [X] Display the Post on the Feed.
-    - [X] Share the Image as feed in the community with search functionality.
+    - [X] comment,vote and delete post.

 See the [open issues](https://github.com/roshray/redlit/issues) for a full list of proposed features (and known issues).